QuentinRa/blog.quentinra.dev/programming-languages/mobile/android/others/res.md

 #### Parameters

-Android use **String.format** to parse the value, so you can pass parameters, as you would to printf in C.
+Android uses **String.format** to parse the value, so you can pass parameters, as you would to printf in C.

 ```xml
 <string name="price">The price is %s</string>